-Determines whether the backup T-Server delays sending of

-EventLinkConnected until it has been notified that T-Server synchronization has completed.
-With value true, the backup T-Server sends EventLinkConnected once it has completed switch synchronization (that is, after all calls are cleared n the primary T-Server).
-With value false, there is no delay in sending EventLinkConnected and synchronization takes place as for pre-7.1 T-Servers.
+Determines whether the backup T-Server delays the sending of the EventLinkConnected event until it has been notified that T-Server synchronization has completed.
+If the value of the configuration option is set to true, the backup T-Server sends EventLinkConnected once it has completed switch synchronization (that is, after all calls are cleared n the primary T-Server).
+If the value of the configuration option is set to false, there is no delay in sending EventLinkConnected and synchronization takes place as for pre-7.1 T-Servers.